Tropical Freshwater Fish Care Guide

 Providing the Right Environment for Your Species

-Every species of fish has their own set of environmental requirements such as preferred water parameters, aquarium size and access to various types of enrichment.
+Whether it's a goldfish, guppy, a fish from the tetra species or a long finned oscar, every species has its own set of environmental requirements such as preferred water parameters, aquarium size, and access to various types of enrichment.
 Before purchasing an aquatic friend ensure that you will be able to provide your species with appropriate living conditions for all stages of their life.

 Aquarium Size and Shape